AdrianScott/freepoprompt/README.md

-# Cross-platform Freepoprompt for use w/ o1-pro
+# Cross-platform Freepoprompt for code generation w/ O1-pro & Other LLM's

 This is a streamlined "Repoprompt" tool.
 You can use this with o1-pro or o1 to have it add new features to an existing codebase, and then use o1-xml-parser to update the files.
-I've worked on this to generate input prompts to feed into o1-pro (or o1), and then use my version of McKay Wrigley's o1-xml-parser to parse the XML output and update local files.
-By default, This repo has file-writing turned off by default, since we use the o1-xml-parser to update the files.
+I've worked on this to generate input prompts to feed into o1-pro (or o1), and then use (my version)[https://www.github.com/adrianscott/o1-xml-parser] of McKay Wrigley's o1-xml-parser to parse the XML output and update local files.
+By default, This repo has file-writing turned off for security, since we use the o1-xml-parser to update the files.
 I've sought to trim this down to only what's needed for o1-pro and o1-xml-parser to work.

 This is forked from Justin Lietz's original project: https://github.com/justinlietz93/RepoPrompt-Windows-Linux

 From Justin: `Feel free to do whatever you want with this code, but please share it and feel free to give me credit. :) This project is still in progress.
 Most of the functionality works, but you may run into bugs and I have more features planned.`

-The following docs may not be up to date:

-# Repository Crawler 🔍

-A powerful Python-based tool that quickly produces context prompts for LLMs by analyzing local repositories and generating structured documentation with token cost estimation.
-Built with Streamlit, it provides an intuitive web interface for exploring codebases and understanding their token usage in the context of AI language models.

-## Features

-### 🎯 Core Features

-- Interactive repository exploration
-- Token analysis with GPT model support
-- Cross-platform compatibility
-- Configurable ignore patterns
-- XML-formatted codebase overview

-### 🎨 Modern UI

-- Tabbed sidebar interface for better organization
-  - Settings: Model and repository configuration
-  - Files: Upload and manage system files
-  - Rules: Add rules and instruction files
-  - Patterns: Configure ignore patterns
-- Limited Visual file browser for repository selection
-- File tree visualization
-- Token analysis visualization

-### 🔧 Configuration

-- Extensive ignore patterns for files and directories
-- Multiple GPT model support (TODO)
-  - GPT-4 (default)
-  - GPT-4-32k
-  - GPT-3.5-turbo
-  - GPT-3.5-turbo-16k
-- Cross-platform path handling
-- Configurable logging system

 ## Installation